-The upper school years are an important time to foster a love of education and exploration, be pushed to a learning edge, establish meaningful adult relationships beyond the family, and begin to seek opportunities for self-actualization.
+The Upper School years at Sussex School are an important time to foster a love of education and exploration, be pushed to a learning edge, establish meaningful adult relationships beyond the family, and begin to seek opportunities for self-actualization.
 At Sussex, the upper school years are still wonder years: a time to explore the outdoors, find an artistic conduit for self-expression and engage in a dynamic curriculum.

-In middle school, the seventh grade blends with the eighth grade and the fifth blends with the sixth grade for STEM, Language Arts, P.E., and Art.
+In Upper School, the seventh-grade blends with the eighth grade and the fifth blends with the sixth grade for STEM, Language Arts, P.E., and Art.
 Students are in singular grade cohorts for Mathematics, Social Studies, Music, Drama, and Homeroom.
 Fifth through Eighth graders blend for our

 foreign language program.

 "Perhaps one of the most enduring lessons I learned from Sussex is that it is not only about being aware of what we are given but also what we are able to give in return."